Chef.fun

 Create Launch

-Users can create a new token on the platform by specifying the token's name, symbol, maximum wallet percentage, buy and sell fee percentages, and Router address.
-If the owner has enabled the verification feature, the user must also provide a valid signature and a unique nonce.
-This signature must be signed by the verification address set by the owner, ensuring that only authorized users can create tokens.
+Users can create a new token on the platform by specifying the token's name, symbol, maximum wallet percentage, buy and sell fee percentages, tax wallets, tax percentages, and Router address.
 The caller must provide an amount of ETH to cover the contract's fee.
 The fee value is sent to the team's Fee receiver address.
 A new token contract is generated through the Factory contract.

 If the caller sends more ETH than the required fee, the excess amount is used to automatically purchase tokens in a bundle-buy process.
-5% of the ETH used for the bundle-buy is deducted and sent to the Fee receiver address.
-If a platform buy tax is set, the specified percentage is also deducted and sent to the project's address.
-The remaining ETH is used to calculate the amount of tokens the caller will receive.
-This calculation considers the current liquidity and token reserves in this contract.
-The determined token amount is transferred to the caller.
-The contract's active liquidity for this token is updated accordingly.
+A percentage of the ETH (up to 10%) used for the bundle-buy is deducted and sent to the Fee receiver address.
+If a buy tax is set for the token, an additional percentage is deducted from the remaining ETH.
+This tax is then distributed among two specified tax wallets according to predetermined percentages, with any remainder sent to the token's project address.
+The tax amounts for the wallets are converted to WETH (depending on the blockchain) before being transferred.

 Buy Transactions